0xPolygonMiden/compiler/README.md

 > [!TIP]
 > We've published initial [documentation](https://0xpolygonmiden.github.io/compiler)
-> in mdBook format for easier reading, also accesible in the `docs` directory.
+> in mdBook format for easier reading, also accessible in the `docs` directory.
 This documentation
 > covers how to get started with the compiler, provides a couple guides for currently supported
 > use cases, and contains appendices that go into detail about various design aspects of the
 > toolchain.